lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2017-10-28-ml-multilabel.md

 Differently from the categorical cross-entropy, all units directly contribute to the summation through one of the terms.

-## Multi-label using Tensorflow
+## Multi-label using TensorFlow

-It's not commont for recent Tensorflow implementations to add the final layer (either softmax or sigmoid), as it increases numeric instability when computing gradients.
+It's not commont for recent TensorFlow implementations to add the final layer (either softmax or sigmoid), as it increases numeric instability when computing gradients.
 So you should declare the network as: